A practical guide to Gorgias webhooks for support automation

 You can set up Gorgias webhooks manually by creating direct HTTP integrations that send data to an API endpoint you control.
 Alternatively, many teams use no-code platforms like Zapier or Pipedream, which provide a special URL for Gorgias to send data to and a visual editor to build workflows.

 eesel AI goes beyond simple event-based triggers by understanding ticket context and learning from past interactions.
-Unlike traditional Gorgias webhooks, it offers easy simulation and testing on historical tickets before deployment, providing a more intelligent and reliable automation layer without the technical mess.
+Unlike traditional Gorgias webhooks setups, it offers easy simulation and testing on historical tickets before deployment, providing an intelligent and reliable automation layer that works alongside your existing Gorgias setup.

 Common events that can trigger Gorgias webhooks include a new ticket being created, a ticket being updated (e.g., status, assignee, or tags changed), or a new message coming into a ticket from either the customer or an agent.
 These triggers enable real-time reactions in connected applications for enhanced automation.